Elevating the lives, voices, and dreams of Indigenous Women

-The Spirit Aligned Leadership Program remains committed to Indigenous women Elders, our Legacy Leaders.
+Spirit Aligned Leadership remains committed to Indigenous women Elders, our Legacy Leaders.
 They are connected knowers, empowered by living their values and experiences in self-determined ways for their people, their communities, and the sustainability of the worlds they hold up.
 With compassion and love, they are uniquely positioned to assist the world in meeting today’s complex challenges.

 FUTURE LEGACY LEADERS:

 Legacy Leaders are Indigenous women who have much to offer.
 Future Legacy Leaders are young women committed to sharing and transferring Indigenous ways of knowing.
 She can prioritize aspects of her Legacy Leader’s knowledge and experiences and adapt it to solutions for today’s contemporary challenges.
 Most importantly, she can envision and strategically implement a bold collaborative path forward.